GuildCrafts/web-development-js/_goals/255-Init_5-Web_APIs.md

 The reason that most goals don't include stages or pace is because that isn't how it works on a real software development team.
 You won't have someone telling you how to _manage your time_.
 This skill—**time management**—is one that you will need to learn and practice, and now is the perfect time to start!

 If this is daunting to you, then ask a coach or another learner for help setting your own pace.
-Practice outlining the work with your team, and breaking it down into manageable chunks so that each day you are thinking only about one part of the problem, and are not overwhelmed with the whole enchilada.
+Practice outlining the work with your team and breaking it down into manageable chunks so that each day you are thinking only about one part of the problem.
+That way you are not overwhelmed with trying to complete all of the things all at once.

 ## Specifications